For audio summary click below

 - The US market: HIPAA, Omnibus (Consolidated Appropriations Act), NIST Cybersecurity Framework and several others.

-What useful sources can MDMs use to keep up with new requirements?
+What useful sources can MDMs use to keep up with cybersecurity regulatory compliance?

 Staying up to date with new market standards and requirements is one of the most difficult challenges for MDMs.
 There is no single source for all regulations, updates and guidances, not to mention that each market uses different enforcement agencies.
 The two most important and authoritative sources of information to learn about the regulations are the European Commission and the US Food and Drug Administration.